Registration and Records

 Q. What is the "Non-Program Course" requirement on my Grad Report?

 This is NOT a graduation requirement.
 The "Non-Program Course" group is used for reporting purposes ONLY and it may be ignored by students and their academic advising team.
-Any student impacted by this regulation will be contacted by our Financial Aid Office.
+Any student impacted by this regulation will be contacted by our Office of Financial Aid.